 Accordingly, financial planners engage in the ongoing steps with clients and centers of influence to build and establish trusting relationships, necessary to develop business, generate referrals and gain new clients.
 Of course, just as with social media, the reality is that trust is not instantly established the first time an advisor shows up at a networking meeting or asks for a referral, either.

-Instead, as Stephen Covey discusses in his book "The Speed of Trust," a positive balance in the "trust account" is built up over time by consistently engaging in the key behaviors that establish trust, a combination of character-based behaviors (e.g., talking straight, demonstrating respect and being transparent) and competence-based behaviors (e.g., delivering results, confronting the difficult issues and continuing to improve yourself).
+Instead, as Stephen Covey discusses in his book “The Speed of Trust,” a positive balance in the “trust account” is built up over time by consistently engaging in the key behaviors that establish trust, a combination of character-based behaviors (e.g., talking straight, demonstrating respect and being transparent) and competence-based behaviors (e.g., delivering results, confronting the difficult issues and continuing to improve yourself).
+However, the truth is that demonstrating and engaging in these key behaviors over time simply requires engaging with others in a social environment, not necessarily any particular social environment.
+Which means ultimately, these steps to building trust can potentially occur in any social medium, whether it’s a networking meeting or a conversation on Twitter.
+In other words, social media doesn’t replace networking, it’s just another medium for being social (Tweet This!), and to the extent that trust is built through social interactions, it can be done via social media just as it can be done via in-person social interactions as well.

 And in a similar manner, just as generating referrals through networking events typically happens not at the first meeting you show up to, but only after an ongoing series of interactions that establish your trustworthiness and credibility, so too does social media require a series of ongoing interactions to build trust over time.
 The point is not to send out a single tweet to get a client; the point is, just as with in-person marketing and networking, to become a trusted source of credible information and solutions through an ongoing effort to make deposits to your trust account with all those you interact with in that social environment, culminating in an opportunity to do business with (or generate referrals from) those people with whom you have built a connection.